High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-Like \citet{RockovaGeorge2018_ssl} and \citet{shen2022posterior}, we modify the \texttt{mixed-mSSL} prior and fix the hyperparameters $\theta$ and $\eta.$ This modification simplifies the theoretical analysis without substantially altering the essence of the result.
-Insofar as our proposed mixed-type model is similar to that studied in \citet{wang2023twostep} --- we both rely on the induced correlation between discrete and continuous outcomes with a latent variable --- our theoretical analysis is very similar to theirs.
-However, that work was limited to the regime in which $p$ grew with $n$, but $q$ was fixed.
-Our analysis is much more general and allows $q$ to diverge, albeit at a slower rate than $p$ (viz. $\log{p} \gtrsim q$).
-Henceforth, we use $p_{n}$ and $q_{n}$ to denote, respectively, the number of covariates and outcomes.
-We similarly include the subscript $n$ in our notation for the parameters $\bm{B}$ and $\Omega$ and the matrices $\bX$, $\bY,$ and $\bZ$ to indicate that their dimension depends on $n.$ For each $j = 1, \ldots, p_{n},$ we denote the $j$-th row of $\bm{B}_{n}$ as $\bm{b}_{j}.$ Finally, we use $\P_{0}$ and $\E_{0}$ to denote probabilities and expectations taken with respect to the distribution of $\bY_{n}$ implied by the model in \Cref{eq:latent_model} with $\bm{B} = \bm{B}_{0}$ and $\Omega = \Omega_{0}$
+Like \citet{RockovaGeorge2018_ssl} and \citet{shen2022posterior}, for the theory, we do not place hyperpriors on the mixture weights or scale parameters; instead, we treat $(\theta,\eta,\lambda_0,\lambda_1)$ as deterministic sequences of $(n,p,q)$.
+This modification simplifies the theoretical analysis without substantially altering the essence of the result.
+Insofar as our proposed latent variable model for mixed-type outcomes is similar to \citet{wang2023twostep}'s, our theoretical analysis is similar to theirs.
+However, that work was limited to the regime in which $p$ grew with $n$ but $q$ remained fixed.
+Our analysis is much more general and allows $q$ to grow polynomially with the sample size.
+Henceforth, we use $p_{n}$ and $q_{n}$ to denote the number of covariates and outcomes.
+We similarly include the subscript $n$ in our notation for the parameters $\bm{B}$ and $\Omega$ and the matrices $\bX$, $\bY,$ and $\bZ$ to indicate that their dimension depends on $n.$ For each $j = 1, \ldots, p_{n},$ we denote the $j$-th row of $\bm{B}_{n}$ as $\bm{b}_{j}.$ Finally, we use $\P_{0}$ and $\E_{0}$ to denote probabilities and expectations taken with respect to the distribution of $\bY_{n}$ implied by our model with $\bm{B} = \bm{B}_{0}$ and $\Omega = \Omega_{0}.$